perer-li/whitepaper/whitepaper.md

 Therefore, smart contracts provide a very promising solution to the management of real estate transactions without the need to trust a centralized third-party institution.
 With the introduction of smart contracts many problems in the real estate transaction process can be solved.

-Through smart contract on blockchain, the TPT (Trusted Property Token) team will take advantage of the immutable property ownership information, decentralized transaction mechanism, in combination with cloud computing, big data, artificial intelligence and solutions from mobile payment system, to create a credible, decentralized real estate property trading platform.
+Through smart contract on blockchain, the TPP (Trusted Property Protocol) team will take advantage of the immutable property ownership information, decentralized transaction mechanism, in combination with cloud computing, big data, artificial intelligence and solutions from mobile payment system, to create a credible, decentralized real estate property trading platform.
 The platform is for all participants in a property leasing and buying process, including brokers, buyers, sellers, lenders, tenants, owners, investors, and registrars.
 This will solve the problem of fraud, and improve transaction security and efficiency.

 ## 4. Business Model

-TPT's smart contracts are used in both renting and buying.
+TPP's smart contracts are used in both renting and buying.

 ### Use cases